AtlasField92/zotero-bulk-import-plugin/README.md

 ./build.sh
 ```

-The `bulk-import.xpi` file will be created in the project directory.
+The `bulk-importer.xpi` file will be created in the project directory.

 ### 2. Install in Zotero